jfberma/marchorowitz/README.md

 * hCoin will then be transfered from that user back to the main account (marc.horowitz)
 * Upon success, the user and marc.horowitz will receive emails confirming the transaction

+**NOTE:** An item is NOT marked sold automatically.
+This was done upon request so that Marc could verify the purchase himself.
+The item needs to be manaully marked as sold (check the "sold" box).